About WCE Expansion Association

 Harvey is the founder of the WCE Expansion Association.
 He is also an educator, entrepreneur, and an advocate for sustainable infrastructure and community development.
 His mission is deeply rooted in the values of affordability, sustainability, and community.
 He hopes to enable a better transit system and bridge Coquitlam with more communities.

-Hunter is the Port Moody City Councillor.
+Hunter is a former Port Moody City Councillor.
 He is also the former Chair of city’s Transportation Committee, and longstanding advocate for public transit solutions.

 Corisa Bell is a 2-term city councillor serving from 2011-2018, she was also elected by her peers twice as President of the Lower Mainland Local Government Association where she also sat as the President Representative at the Union of British Columbia Municipalities.
 After choosing not to run in the 2018 election, she started a consulting company to assist business and public to navigate the bureaucracy of all levels of government and acts as a mediator to bring resolution to challenging and complex issues that her experience as both an advocate and an elected official brings great success to her clients.
 As a local business owner, she was elected 2-terms at the Maple Ridge-Pitt Meadows Chamber of Commerce.